GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Intro_1.md

 ### Decreasing mapping segment length `-s` increases sensitivity
 By setting a lower mapping segment length, which affects the behaviour of the very first step in the pipeline, `wfmash`’s mapping step (itself based on a heavily modified version of MashMap).
 This defaults to `-s 5000`.
 We can use `-s 1000` to guarantee we pick up on smaller homology segments, leading to a more complete alignment.

----
 # MultiQC Report
-The script generated <!-- Not sure how to deal with this...
-But definitely doesn't need to be in here.
-Maybe as an admonition with the directory structure? -->[output](https://github.com/nuzla/Pangenome-Graphs-Workshop/tree/main/Output) directory consists of a comprehensive and interactive [MutltiQC Report](https://multiqc.info/) which will describe all.
+The script generated a directory which contains a comprehensive and interactive [MutltiQC Report](https://multiqc.info/) which will describe all.
 Open the file `multiqc_report.html` which is in the output folder from your browser.

 _Note: To download the output folder from the Nesi environment you can first zip it using the command `zip -r output.zip output`_